Breaking the Curse of Dimensionality with Convex Neural Networks: Introduction

-\item[--] We provide in \mysec{sufficient} simple conditions for convex relaxations to achieve the same generalization error bounds, even when constant-factor approximation cannot be found (e.g., because it is NP-hard such as for the zero-homogeneous activation function).
-We were not able to find strong enough convex relaxations and leave open the existence or non-existence of polynomial-time algorithms. \EIT
+\item[--] We provide in \mysec{sufficient} simple conditions for convex relaxations to achieve the same generalization error bounds, even when constant-factor approximation cannot be found (e.g., because it is NP-hard such as for the threshold activation function and the rectified linear unit).
+We present in \mysec{gauge} convex relaxations based on semi-definite programming, but we were not able to find strong enough convex relaxations (they provide only a provable sample complexity with a polynomial time algorithm which is exponential in the dimension $d$) and leave open the existence or non-existence of polynomial-time algorithms that preserve the non-exponential sample complexity. \EIT